-- Context and state are critical in distributed systems, because they are shared between all the peers who can therefore change that state according to certain rules, if they speak the agreed-upon language.
-This is very different to a client-server architecture like Facebook, who retain total control over the state, as well as your data.
+Context and state are critical in distributed systems, because they are shared between all the peers who can therefore change that state according to certain rules, if they speak the agreed-upon language.
+This is very different to a client-server architecture like that run by Facebook, who retain total control over the state, as well as your data.

 Master-slave vs peer-to-peer¶